The Case of the Curious Bride

 The Case of the Curious Bride is a 1935 American mystery film, the second in a series of four starring Warren William as Perry Mason, following The Case of the Howling Dog.
 The script was based on the 1934 novel of the same name by Erle Stanley Gardner, published by William Morrow and Company, which proved to be one of the most popular of all the Perry Mason novels.

-The film marked Errol Flynn's first appearance in a Hollywood film.
+The film marked the American film debut of Errol Flynn.
 He appears twice, as a corpse and in flashback towards the end.

 Plot

 Rhoda Montaine learns that her first husband, Gregory Moxley, is still alive, which makes things awkward for her, since she has remarried Carl, the son of wealthy C. Phillip Montaine.
 She turns to Perry Mason for help, but when he goes to see Moxley, he finds only his corpse.
 Rhoda is arrested for murder.